PreK - 8th Grade

-Legal disclaimer: This section is one family's story and how they meet the mandatory school attendance laws in Alabama.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Alabama.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

-I have found that the laws in Alabama regarding homeschooling are "homeschool-friendly", especially as compared to some of the other states.
-It is easy to find a wide variety of homeschooling support groups and co-ops, although if you are new to homeschooling, it is helpful to find out where to search out what is best suited to your family's needs.
-In addition to groups, there is a major homeschooling conference at least once each year in a major location in which literally thousands of homeschooling families meet, get new ideas, review curriculum from vendors and hear from a variety of speakers regarding homeschooling.
+The homeschooling laws in Alabama are primarily "homeschool-friendly," especially as compared to some of the other states.
+It is easy to find a wide variety of homeschooling support groups and co-ops.
+However if you are new to homeschooling, it is helpful to find out where to search for a path that is best suited to your family's needs.
+In addition to groups, there is a major homeschooling conference at least once a year in a major location.
+These conferences consist of literally thousands of homeschooling families meeting, getting new ideas, reviewing curriculum from vendors, and hearing from a variety of speakers regarding homeschooling.

 There may be some of you new to homeschooling, or considering it, that may wonder what a homeschool day consists of.
-Of course, this varies widely among different families, but here is how our day typically unfolds.
-My three children are usually up by 8:00 a.m., have breakfast and do a few chores while breakfast is prepared.
-We typically begin our homeschool curriculum by 9:00.
-I have two third graders and one sixth grader.
-It's easy to incorporate a few of the subjects with both grades and we can work together as a group.
-When it's necessary to split up, I work with one grade while the other works on their Time4Learning curriculum online and then we later switch.
+Of course, this varies widely among different families, but here is an example of how a typical day may unfold.
+Say you have three children, they are usually up by 8:00 a.m., have breakfast and do a few chores while breakfast is prepared.
+You could begin your homeschool curriculum by 9:00.
+If you have a few students in closely aligned grade levels, it's easy to incorporate a few of the subjects with both grades and then work together as a group.
+When it's necessary to split up, you can work with one grade while the other works on their Time4Learning curriculum on the computer, and then rotate stations later.

 Time4Learning is vibrant, engaging, educational, and funny.
 It sure beats our previous homeschool curriculum which was textbook/workbook based.